Inc21/car-racing-pygame/README.md

 - Do not go off the road or you will lose!
 - The game speeds up as your level increases
 - Press Space to pause the game
-- Try to stay alive as long as possible to achieve the highest score!git add
+- Try to stay alive as long as possible to achieve the highest score!

 ## 🚗 Vehicles